Key Learning Points

 Well, what happened is that the (stupid) game of tennis had made my yang energy go into hyper-drive, moving my yin (the fluids) round my body.
 Those yin fluids were rapidly becoming exhausted with my exertions and the desperate need to keep cool.

 I was already exhausted, remember?
+So I was getting through my yang energy pretty fast.

 The Yang energy, pumping the Yin fluids round, depends on the Yin fluids for fuel.
 So Yang was hyper and Yin was exhausted.
 No wonder I was suffering from Heat Exhaustion.